jean-francoisgiraud/LessonsLearned/README.md

 Markdown HTML.
 https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet.
 to break a line end it with a period and --2 spaces--.
-to notify another user in a pull request use the following (@mention (system) in the pull request to self if necessary)
+to notify another user in a pull request use the following (@mention (system) in the pull request to self if necessary)  for ex:
 @github/m-amrei What do you think about these updates?

 # Workflows Roles and Responsibilities